mit-orcd/orcd-docs-edit/docs/recipes/many-jobs.md

 The `wait` command in the last line ensures that the batch job will not be terminated until all background programs are completed.

+!!!
+"Pros and cons"
    **This approach is good when each program requires a small number of CPU cores and a small amount of memory.** If each program requires many CPU cores or large memory, executing multiple programs in parallel would require too many CPUs or too much memory, which may not fit within one node.

 ## Integrate parallel execution and job array